 It is a powerful antioxidant that works to shield the skin cells from free radical damage caused by both pollution and UV rays.
 It also helps to brighten uneven skin tone and helps improve elasticity.

 It can be used morning or evening, but at the start of the day is best so that it can best protect your skin when you’re on the go.
 Just like Vitamin A, it can make the skin more sensitive so, again, SPF is a necessity.
+Here are some of my favorite Vitamin C serums.

 See more beauty features.